 - Contact Us »

 Here are a few things for students, faculty and staff need to keep in mind about textbook availability:

-Textbooks may occasionally be available from two other library sources: I-Share or Interlibrary Loan.
+Textbooks may be available from other sources: the campus book store, library Reserves, I-Share or Interlibrary Loan and online rental services.

 I-Share is a collection of university and college libraries in the State of Illinois that have agreed to share portions of their collection with one another.
 Many libraries in I-Share have loan restrictions, so requests for material can be slow to be filled or denied.